PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 ### Transformation of $\beta$-values
 \cite{Du:2010dc} show improved inferences when using Logit transformed $\beta$-values, which they call M-values, to reduce the heteroscedasticity of $\beta$-values near 0 and 1.

+### Summary of papers
+Most analyses have focused on estimating $M_{i}$ and $U_{i}$.
+The simplest and most commonly used estimators of these parameters are $m_{i}$ and $u_{i}$.
+These estimators simply count the number of reads with the observed methylation state (subject to some filtering) and treat all observations equally.
+An obvious extension is to weight a methylation call by its base quality or `mapQ` value of the read.
+However, as previously noted, these qualities are often not well calibrated for bisulfite sequencing data, which reduces their utility.

+Inferences have focused on the on the "average" level of methylation at individual methylation loci, $B_{i}$, and typically use the estimator, $\beta_{i}$.

+Method descriptions are often ambiguous or missing in details.
+The majority explanations favour words over mathematics and only __WHICH PAPERS__ provide software that implements their analysis methods.

 # General
 * "methylC-seq" or "WGBS" or ???
 * "bisulfite-sequencing" or "bisulfite sequencing"
 * Notation abuse: e.g. $m$ is defined with respect to m-tuples but also in terms of $m_{i}$.
 Similarly, $M$ is used to represent methylation patterns but also in terms of $M_{i}$.
 Perhaps use different typefaces to distinguish them?
+* Autocorrelation or correlation?